 Reusable rubbish sacks and registration info is available from Little Wai Kitchen, 1/149 Ocean View Road, Oneroa from 9am to 3pm, Saturday 28 February to Friday 6 March.
 Just turn up, grab a rubbish sack, and record where you want to clean-up.
 Oh, and if you BYO coffee cup, you’ll get $1 off your coffee!
 All rubbish collected in our official bags can be disposed of for free at the Waiheke Transfer Station (102-106 Ostend Road).
-Enter your details below to give us an idea of numbers.

 For a modest fee of $500 + transport costs we will organise a tailored experience for you and your team.
 This includes the planning and logistics for your event, all event equipment, delivery of our proven Love your Coast presentation, an experienced Sustainable Coastlines team leader on the day, and excellent marketing and CSR materials including logo placement on event collateral, photos and comprehensive data on the rubbish collected.
 Catering can also be provided (additional costs apply).
 Tailored clean-ups are available Monday 23 February to Friday 6 March inclusive.
-Register below and we will be in touch to make arrangements.

 We will be running clean-ups with school groups at beaches on Waiheke Island from Monday 2 March to Friday 6 March, and would love your help to provide additional supervision support at these events — a very rewarding experience.
-Register below and we will be in touch to make arrangements.

 A huge thank you to our principal event sponsors Singapore Airlines, Pureology and Sealink, whose generous support has allowed us to provide free transportation to, from and around Waiheke Island for all participating school students.
 Without your assistance this project simply would not be possible.